 Takeda is Japan's biggest pharmaceutical company, and has spent the past few years establishing a stronger local presence in key international markets such as the US and Europe, where previously it had relied on partners to handle its products.
 For several years its main presence in the US was through TAP Products, a joint venture with Abbott Laboratories which distributed Takeda's Prevacid and other products in North America.
 This partnership was dissolved in 2008, and Takeda established its own direct presence in the region, in part through the acquisition of local biotech Millennium Pharma.
 Another key development was the acquisition in 2011 of Swedish drug developer Nycomed, which had a strong presence of its own in Europe and emerging markets.
-Takeda's top-selling product in year ending 2016 was oncology drug Velcade, with US sales topping $1bn.
+Takeda's top-selling product is Entyvio, to treat colitis and Crohn's disease.
+Sales for ye 2019 were around $2.5bn.
+It has overtaken former top-seller Velcade, an oncology drug, whose sales slipped to around $1.2bn frollowing expiry of its US patent.
 (Johnson & Johnson has international rights).
-With Velcade's patent due to expire in 2017, the group has launched a follow-up product, Ninlaro.
-Other key drugs include prostate and breast cancer treatment Leuprorelin, and heartburn products Pantoprazole and Lansoprazole (or Prevacid).
-Entyvio, to treat colitis and Crohn's disease, is the group's fastest-growing launch, with sales tripling in 2015.
+Velcade is supported by newly launched follow-up Ninlaro (not yet a $1bn blockbuster).
+Other key drugs include prostate and breast cancer treatment Leuprorelin (approx $1.0bn), and heartburn products Pantoprazole and Lansoprazole (or Prevacid).
 In early 2017, the group acquired US biotech Ariad, makers of leukaemia drug Iclusig, for $5.2bn.
+In 2018, it launched a mammoth $58bn bid to buy Irish rival Shire.
+Despite opposition from some shareholders, the deal completed in early 2019.
+Key Shire products include antibody replacement therapy Immunoglobulin (sales of over $2.2bn in 2017) and neuroscience drug Vyvanse ($2.2bn).
 Takeda also has a sizeable OTC healthcare business in its domestic market, with brands such as Alinamin vitamin supplements and cold remedy Benza.
-It also has rights to several Johnson & Johnson brands including Nicorette.
+It also has local rights to several Johnson & Johnson brands including Nicorette.
 CEO Yasuchika Hasegawa retired in 2014 to be succeeded by Christophe Weber, the first non-Japanese to lead the group.
-Revenues in the year to March 2016 were around $15.0bn.
+Revenues in the year to March 2019, including a partial contribution from Shire, were approx $19.2bn.
+(They are likely to top $30bn for ye 2020).
+Net profit for ye 2019 was approx $1.0bn.
+The US now accounts for more than 40% of revenues.
+The group began selling some non-core assets in 2019 to reduce the huge debt burden incurred by the Shire acquisition.
 Takeda traces its roots all the way back to 1781, when founder Chobei Takeda began selling traditional herbal remedies.
-Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Takeda?
 Find out more from Adbrands Account Assignments